WISDEM/WOMBAT/docs/source/examples/how_to.md

 upstream_cable (required)
 : The file that defines the upstream cable's modeling parameters.

+upstream_cable_name (optional)
+: The descriptive name to give to the cable that will be used during logging.
+This enables users to use a single cable definition file while maintaining the naming conventions used for the wind farm being simulated.

 ```{note}
 In the example below, there are a few noteworthy caveats that will set the stage for
 later input reviews: